Area 1: External Drivers of Change

 • 1A.1 - Collect ongoing information on climate and oceanographic conditions, sea level, and river discharge

-Activities: Several meteorological stations are used to characterize the GCE domain (Fig. 1) and we operate climate stations at Marsh Landing and the flux tower.
-We also track sea level, offshore wind forcing, and river discharge.
-We have a Campbell Water Level Sensor ready to deploy to ensure that our long-term tide gage data are not disrupted by upcoming dock renovations.
+Activities: We use several meteorological stations to characterize the GCE domain (Fig. 1), including climate data collected at Marsh Landing and the GCE flux tower.
+We also track sea level (including a GCE tide gage), offshore wind forcing, and river discharge.

 Area 1 Figure 1